All About Kidney Stones

 An inherited condition that causes the body to absorb too much calcium

-A low level of citrate in the urine, which may contribute to calcium stones
+A low level of citrate in the urine.
+This may help calcium stones form.

 Overactive parathyroid glands